catrionelee/ICE_MAG/README.md

 Used metaCherchant again but with ICEberg database against the constructed/pulle dsequences from previous run with ARGs.
 This will determine if there are any ARGs surrounded by ICEs based on their context.
 Used the pollowing prarameters, excet with coverage of 5 because context will be less complete:
 <https://github.com/catrionelee/ICE_MAG/blob/master/metaCherchant/ARG%20in%20reads/params_for_ARG_ICE>

 Found 173 ICEs associated with ARGs in SRR6512893.
+The directory names are the same entries to the ICEberg database, like before.
+The three ICEs detected earlier are contained within this list of 173.

-Due to using metacherchant twice, the folders from 2nd run are unclear what titles relate to.
+Ran ARBicate with the MEGARes database against the "constructed" ICEs but found 0 ARGs.
+This seems to indicate that ABRicate is unable to detect ARGs from the seqs.fasta files that metaCherchatn generates.